 Victims who suffer any symptoms of a TBI, regardless of its severity, should immediately seek medical attention.
-Following treatment, you should contact a skilled brain injury attorney in Macon if you believe your accident was caused by another’s recklessness or negligence.
+Following treatment, you should contact a skilled Macon brain injury attorney if you believe your accident was caused by another’s recklessness or negligence.

 Call 1-844-RESULTS for qualified legal help with your claim.

 Victims of brain injury often suffer permanent adverse effects on their health and ability to live a functional and independent life.
 For this reason, it is imperative that you contact an attorney if you or your loved one suffered a TBI as a result of another’s negligence.

 At Roden Law, we are experienced Macon brain injury lawyers and have a strong history of fighting for the rights of injury victims.
 We understand the complexities of brain injury cases and know the suffering that victims and their families endure.